 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-Students are allowed to count up to 9 approved credits of coursework numbered 300 or above taken as a UW–Madison Special student.
+Students are allowed to count up to 9 approved credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation

-Students who fail to meet any of the assessment criteria as described in the Doctoral Program Student Handbook will receive a letter of warning from the Ph.D. program director placing them on probationary status.
+Students who fail to meet any of the assessment criteria as described in the Doctoral Program Student Handbook will receive a letter of warning from the PhD program director placing them on probationary status.
 They will have one additional semester (not including summer) to change their status.
 If they do not successfully change their status, they will be asked to leave the program.
-If students do not expect to successfully change their status within the probationary semester, they can request that the Ph.D. committee grant a probation extension; however, an extension will be granted only if the student can prove likelihood of success in the upcoming semester.
-The student should send a letter asking for an extension and providing evidence of likelihood of success to the Ph.D. program director.
+If students do not expect to successfully change their status within the probationary semester, they can request that the PhD committee grant a probation extension; however, an extension will be granted only if the student can prove likelihood of success in the upcoming semester.
+The student should send a letter asking for an extension and providing evidence of likelihood of success to the PhD program director.

-The Information School Ph.D.
-Committee serves as the Progress Evaluation Committee for doctoral students.
-Upon admission, the Ph.D. committee chair serves as the default advisor for all students.
+The Information School PhD Committee serves as the Progress Evaluation Committee for doctoral students.
+Upon admission, the PhD committee chair serves as the default advisor for all students.
 At any point, the student may switch to a major professor/advisor based on similarities in research interests.

 8 to 12 credits in a regular semester is considered full time at the graduate level.
 Course load maximums are 12 credits in a regular semester, 8 credits in the summer term and 3 credits in the intersession.

-Time Constraints
+Time Limits

 Completion of the degree should be within a three- to four-year period beyond earning the master’s degree.